 Looking for a ‘high value’ treat to use for training that will really keep your dog’s attention?
 These salmon swirls will have your dog sitting up and begging in no time.

-And with just three ingredients and a piping bag, you can turn these out quickly.
+And with just three ingredients and a piping bag, you can turn these out so quickly.

 Homemade Salmon Swirl Training Treats